JetBrains/amper/docs/FAQ.md

 ### Is Amper a brand-new build tool from JetBrains?

 Yes, Amper is a project configuration and build tool with a focus on the user experience and the IDE support.
-Amper exists as a standalone build tool and also as a Gradle plugin.
+Amper exists as a standalone build tool and also as a Gradle plugin for existing Gradle-based projects.
+Both versions offer a unified easy-to-use declarative configuration format.

 ### Do you plan to support only Kotlin?